 In addition to leveraging early learning research to impact state and national policy, MIELL's work also benefits parents, providers, and other community stakeholders.
 The Early Childhood Colorado Information Clearinghouse website and open access lecture series (described below), as well as training programs we design for teachers and parents all incorporate the latest research on best practices.

-MIELL hosts the Colorado-wide information clearinghouse for community members interested in the cause of early childhood or in need of early childhood and family services.
-ECCIC allows researchers, policymakers, and agency officials to upload their own materials to the site so that resources and services then become searchable by the community.
+MIELL hosts the Colorado-wide website for community members interested in the cause of early childhood or in need of early childhood and family services.
+ECC allows researchers, policymakers, and agency officials to upload their own materials to the site so that resources and services then become searchable by the community.
 We consult with early childhood leadership and community members around the state to ensure the information and complete and current.

 Marsico Institute Early Learning Community Lecture Series